AdobeDocs/certification.en/help/certifications/restart-program.md

 * Given a scenario, determine which options should be used (i.e., moving things from stage to production)
 * Ability to use Packages to migrate between instances
 * Explain how deployment Wizard settings impact deliverability
-* Outline the underlying infrastructure of the hosting model available for Adobe Campaign Classic v8
+* Outline the underlying infrastructure of the hosting model available for Adobe [!DNL Campaign Classic] v8
 * Describe commonly used OOTB functions
-* Explain integration with other Adobe Experience Cloud products
+* Explain integration with other Adobe [!DNL Experience Cloud] products
 * Explain integration using standard external accounts

 Section 2: Customization (18%)

-* Describe best practices for using SQL functions in Adobe Campaign
+* Describe best practices for using SQL functions in Adobe [!DNL Campaign]
-* Describe best practices for developing with JavaScript in Adobe Campaign
+* Describe best practices for developing with JavaScript in Adobe [!DNL Campaign]
 * Given a set of requirements, apply best practices around a data model
 * Describe the requirements and processes for access management
 * Describe folder structure management